chiztechnology/space-travelers/README.md

 # 📖 Space Travelers <a name="about-project"></a>

-**Space Travelers' Hub** is a single-page web application that uses the SpaceX API and allows users to reserve rockets or dragons, join missions, and keep track of it from profile page.
+**Space Travelers' Hub** is a single-page application that uses the SpaceX API.
+It allows users to reserve rockets and dragons, join new missions, and keep track of status from dashboard.
+Built with React and Redux.

 ## 🛠 Built With <a name="built-with"></a>